-Phở Bò Sốt Vang (Hanoi-styled Red Wine Beef Stew Pho) is a renowed delight from Hanoi.
-It’s a must-try for Phở fans, showcasing tender beef and flavorful broth infused with the hearty aroma of pho spices and a rich red wine sauce served with Phở flat rice noodles.
+Phở Bò Sốt Vang (Hanoi-style Red Wine Beef Stew Phở) is a renowned dish from Hanoi.
+A must-try for Phở enthusiasts, it features tender beef and a flavorful broth infused with the robust aroma of Phở spices and a rich red wine sauce, served with flat rice noodles.

-This is an effortless “dump and go” recipe using a slow cooker (crockpot).
-Nevertheless, it’s also convenient to prepare on a stovetop or using an instant pot.
+This is an effortless “dump and go” recipe that can be made using a slow cooker (crockpot).
+It’s also convenient to prepare on the stovetop or in an Instant Pot.

 A bowl of Pho Bo Sot Vang, Vietnamese beef stew infused with red wine and aromatic spices.